k3ut0i/llvm-dataflow-graphs/README.md

 This is similar to graph-llvm-ir by pfalcon. but there seems to be some problems for it.

-This flow is constructed in the context of hdl design. so flow between function calls makes sense with design falttening(hdl).
+This flow is constructed in the context of hdl design. so flow between function calls makes sense with design flattening(hdl).
 Some options to show individual flows may be added later.

 Current Status:
 1. Control flow is good per function. should add?? between function blocks and calling